christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Analysis1_5.R - This script looks at which genes are signifcantly different across cancers and identify any common genes

+Analysis1_6.R - This script will look at variant_classifications and identify which ones are significant

 <div id='Datasets'/>